Tong Wars: Other cities

 In New York City, the Fourth Tong War ended only in 1933, although for the last decade the conflicts had been unofficial.

 In popular culture

+The Tong wars are depicted in the final act of the 1928 film The Cameraman, starring Buster Keaton.

 Cinemax produced a television series inspired by a Bruce Lee creation titled Warrior.
 The series focused on the San Francisco Tongs in the late 1800s.

 In the fictional DC character Superman's city, Metropolis, the Tong Wars are given as an explanation for the existence of underground tunnels connecting Chinese homes and businesses in Chinatown.